dlin1765/10LightYearsFromEden/README.md

 # How I made it

 I used the Unity XR Toolkit to allow for realistic object interactions and utilized the physics engine for the last scene with the exploding ship.
+Assets were found on the Unity asset store and the meteors were created using the Unity Particle System and a custom material.

 # 🛠 Installation & Set Up